BB31420/BinarytoPNG/README.md

 # Binary to Image Converter
 This Python script converts a binary string stored in a text file into an image.
+The script will display each available output dimensions based on the input file character count.

 ## Checking If Python is Installed
 To check if Python is installed on your system, open a terminal (Command Prompt on Windows, Terminal on macOS and Linux) and run the following command: